sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 ## Review

-Let's review what we've learned in the 2nd half of the workshop (9 more commands and the pipeline feature):
+Let's review what we've learned in the 2nd half of the workshop (9 more commands and the pipeline and Ctrl-C features):

 | Command | What it Does |
 | ------------- | ------------ |